aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 ```

-### 2. Pre-Claim Name
+### 2. Pre-claim Name

-Pre-claiming requires to create a "commitment" to register the name, using a secret salt and the name, hashed together.
-This is done automatically using the SDK function as described.
-At the end of the defined main function, add:
+Pre-claiming requires to create a "commitment" to register the name.
+It uses a secret salt and the name, which are hashed together.
+This is done automatically, whenthe SDK function is used as described.
+At the end of the defined main function, add following:

 ```
 const preclaim = await client.aensPreclaim(name);
 console.log(preclaim);
 ```

-we use the `console.log()` output later to visualize all steps were working as intended.
+We're going to use the `console.log()` output later to visualize if all the steps worked as intended.

 ### 3. Claim Name

-After pre-claiming a name we need to make the name and chosen salt public to prove that our account is the owner of the name.
-Inside the main function at the end.
-This is done automatically using the sdk function as described.
-At the end of the defined main function, add:
+After pre-claiming a name we need to make the name and chosen salt public to prove that our account is the owner of the name inside the main function at the end.
+This is done automatically, when the SDK function is used as described.
+Add following source code snippet at the end of the defined main function:

 ```
 const claim = await client.aensClaim(name, preclaim.salt, preclaim.height);